Shakeelkhuhro/DevOps/README.md

 # DevOps Learning Path

 A comprehensive, hands-on learning resource designed to take you from DevOps beginner to practitioner.
 This structured curriculum covers essential DevOps principles, tools, and practices through theoretical knowledge, practical examples, and real-world case studies.
+Master the complete DevOps toolchain from version control to production monitoring through 7 progressive modules.

 ## 📋 Table of Contents